Working Remotely: Managing Your Team Effectively

 Be as flexible as possible about the hours people work.

-Many people will be balancing home schooling for their kids and maybe care for elderly parents.
-They may not be able to work 9 – 5 anymore.
+Many people will be balancing care for their kids (who may also have some remote school days in addition to vacation time) and maybe care for elderly parents.
+Employees may not be able to work 9 – 5 anymore.
+Work with them to find the best options for them while meeting the needs of you and the organization.